Elevation begins with education

 And at the higher education level, we can do much, much more.
 States protect these young people from abuse, but they do significantly less to launch them into adulthood.
 I cannot stress enough how important it is to get the right help to these students at the crucial moment of their decision to go for higher education.
 As you all know, the Higher Education Act will be reauthorized soon, and even though budgets are tight, we can do far more than we now do to get these kids to college and keep them in college.

 Education is especially important to these kids because it often offers the only family they have.
-They have a strong desire to go to college — 70 percent want to attend, and nearly half do.
+They have a strong desire to go to college — 70% want to attend, and nearly half do.
 But it is hard to imagine the challenges they face.
 At vacation times, they can suddenly become homeless when their peers are home eating Thanksgiving dinner.
 Because of differing health insurance systems, they can find themselves without access to the mental and physical health treatment they need.
 Many leave school after a single setback, unable to find the right support network.

 Why is this so important?
-Because of the good news that if they do get a college degree, our research tells us that the playing field levels out and they do just fine in life after that.
+Because of the good news that if they do get a college degree, our research tells us that the playing field levels out, and they do just fine in life after that.
 But we are not doing enough to act on that knowledge.

 In a speech earlier this year, President Larry Summers of Harvard University argued persuasively that class and wealth still play far too great a role in shaping college attendance and therefore the lives of poor young Americans.
 He called the gap between children of the rich and children of the poor “the most serious domestic problem in the United States today,” and he also argued strongly that “education is the most powerful weapon we have to address that problem.”